christinawthane/christinawthane.github.io/_signingtime/40_registration.md

 {%- assign numclasses = classes | size -%}
 <div class="row">
     <div class="col-lg-8 col-md-6" markdown="1">
-Baby Signing Time (BST) 1 covers the basic signs that will be most useful at home such as food and family signs.
+Baby Signing Time (BST) 1 covers basic signs such as food and family that will be most useful at home.
 I recommend you take this class first.
+BST
-BST 2 covers signs that are probably less used, but still useful, such as clothes and transportation signs.
+2 covers signs that are probably less used, but still useful, such as clothes and transportation signs.
 I recommend you take this class after taking BST 1, but that is not required.
 If the scheduling works out better for you to take it